 Prepare for Your Tooth Extraction in Midland, TX

 Dr. Courter performs tooth extraction procedures and other general dental treatments for patients in Midland, TX.
-Our practice also specializes in cosmetic and restorative dentistry, including periodontal care.
+Our practice also specializes in restorative and cosmetic dentistry, including periodontal care.
 To schedule a consultation with us, contact our staff online or reach our office by phone at 432.287.9531.